 Shop products from:

 Preventing oily hair

-Can't seem to keep your strands clean for longer than a day or two?
-Here are a few things you can do to stop your hair from getting dirty and extend your wash cycle.
+Can't seem to keep your strands clean for longer than a day or 2?
+Here are a few things you can do to extend your wash cycle and stop your hair from getting dirty.